-CUAbroad Academic Requirements (quoted from http://cuabroad.cua.edu/about#3)
+CUAbroad Academic Requirements

+(quoted from http://cuabroad.cua.edu/about/faqs.cfm#3)

-"Both CUA and non-CUA students must be at least a second semester sophomore to participate on a CUAbroad semester/yearlong program, and it is preferable not to study abroad during the last semester before graduation if you are concerned about graduating on time.
-You can participate in CUAbroad short-term study tours as a freshman, sophomore, junior, senior, or graduate student . . .
-GPA requirements are as follows:
+"CUA students--and non-CUA students--must be enrolled full-time at the time of application, have completed 45 credits--be a second-semester sophomore--in order to be accepted into semester and academic year programs.
+It may be difficult to study abroad during the last semester before graduation if you are concerned about graduating on time.
+Short-term and summer programs are open to freshman, sophomore, junior, senior or graduate students.
+The general public may participate in short-term programs as well.

+"GPA requirements are as follows:

-- 2.50 or above cumulative GPA for most CUA short-term study tours. - 2.80 or above cumulative GPA for direct exchanges, semesters, and internship programs. - 3.50 for undergraduates and 3.80 for graduate students or above cumulative GPA for the Oxford honors program" [the CMRS program; cf. below].
+- 2.50 or above cumulative GPA for most CUA spring break and summer programs; - 2.80 or above cumulative GPA for direct exchanges, semesters, and internship programs; - 3.50 for undergraduates--3.80 for graduate students--or above cumulative GPA for the CUA Oxford Honors program [the Oxford Programme for Undergraduate Studies (OPUS): see below].